 The process of undergoing ECT involves a series of sessions, where patients are under short-acting anesthesia.
 Electrical currents are carefully administered to induce a brief controlled seizure, thought to bring about chemical and structural changes in the brain that alleviate symptoms of depression and other psychiatric conditions.

 While ECT is generally safe, it does come with potential side effects, including short-term memory loss, confusion, and physical side effects such as muscle aches or headaches.
-It's essential for patients to discuss these potential risks with their healthcare provider and weigh them against the benefits ECT could provide.
+Patients need to discuss these potential risks with their healthcare provider and weigh them against the benefits ECT could provide.

 It's critical to view ECT not as a standalone treatment but as one component of a broader, personalized mental health support system for cancer patients.
 This may include ongoing therapy, support groups tailored to individuals with cancer, and medication management.
 A multidisciplinary approach ensures that all aspects of a patient's health, both physical and mental, are addressed.